onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

 - [API Credentials](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/OrganizationSecurity/APICredentials_title.html#concept_vpm_p32_qqb) for a user with permissions to create Deployments

 ### Configuration Details
-- This example assumes TLS will be terminated at the Load Balancer with backend communication to SDC Pods over http.
-The example could easily be extended to support backend communication to SDC over https

-- A custom https URL will be set in the engine's <code>sdc.base.http.url</code> property

-- The engine's <code>http.enable.forwarded.requests</code> property will be set to <code>true</code>

-- A Kubernetes Service and Ingress will be created for the Data Collector deployment
+- This project deploys one or more SDCs, each within its own deployment, with a Service and Ingress per SDC.

+- TLS is terminated at the ingress controller, with options to have the Ingress Controller use either <code>https</code> or <code>http</code> as the backend protocol to forward requests to SDCs.
+If using <code>https</code> as the backend protocol, set a custom keystore for SDC as described below.
+Regardless of the backend protocol, SDC will have an <code>https</code> URL, so in either case, SDC will function as an Authoring Engine.

 - Path-based routing will be configured for the Ingress